Create a Website Account - Manage notification subscriptions, save form progress and more.

 All applicants need to bring government issued identification, preferably a driver’s license, valid passport, or military ID.

-Payments can be made by credit or debit cards, checks (one-party only), money orders or bank drafts.
-Payments should not be made in the form of cash, since in-person payments are currently unavailable.
+Payments can be made by cash, credit or debit cards, checks (one-party only), money orders or bank drafts.

 Information is provided on the back of the water bills.
 Customers may make payments online, by U.S. mail, by bank draft, or by automated phone system.
 We also have a drive-through drop box located at City Hall (307 Balfour Drive) for your convenience.
 Payments dropped off week days after 3 pm, on holidays, or on weekends will be credited on the next business day.